Meet our Special Services Team

 Ashley Cherry, School Social Worker

 Mrs. Cherry is a social worker at Central Intermediate School.
-This is her third year at Central and second year as social worker.
+This is her fourth year at Central and third year as a social worker.

-When she is not at work, you can find her at her kid's sporting events!
+When she is not at work, you can find her at her kid's many activities!

 Adam Collins, 7th Grade Resource Teacher